-B. There are several reasons but the Bible shows the devil’s destructive behavior is one main reason why there’s suffering in this world.
+B. There is several reasons but the Bible shows the devil’s destructive behavior is one main reason why there’s suffering in this world.
 It also teaches us that God permits His children to be tested.
-Not because he wants to hurt them but He trusts them to be faithful in times of trials and temptations.
+Not because he wants to hurt them but because He trusts them to be faithful in times of trials and temptations.
 He takes great pride in them.

 C. The next reason is the sovereignty of God.
 It means that God has the power, wisdom, and authority to do anything He chooses within His creation.
 Does this mean God is a spoiled brat ignorantly wielding His power without attention to consequences?
 Certainly not.

-Whenever we happen to suffer on the grounds righteousness let us not forget that the sovereignty of God allows Him to use Human suffering to serve a greater purpose in His plan for us, (2 Corinthians 4:17).
+Whenever we happen to suffer on the grounds of righteousness let us not forget that the sovereignty of God allows Him to use Human suffering to serve a greater purpose in His plan for us, (2 Corinthians 4:17).

 2. God is always in Control